-(d) Motion for Reconsideration.
-A ruling made exclusively as a result of a telephone decision in writing.
+(e) Decision of the Court.
+The court shall record or arrange for the recording of the court's decision in writing.
 Such written order may take the form of an oral order read into the record of a deposition or other proceeding, a handwritten memorandum, a handwritten marginal notation on a letter or other document, or any other form the court deems appropriate.